Parkinson’s hallucinations and delusions are more common than you think

 • Delusions

-Seeing things that others don't
+Seeing things that aren't real

 Such as people, either living or deceased, animals, or objects